 When playing with children we tell them to count to three before running or throwing a ball and remember that the third time is always lucky when attempting to do anything.
 Children’s stories are full of number three.
 We have all read “The Three Little Pigs”, “The Three Bears” and “The Three Billy Goats Gruff”.
 I am sure you can think of many more.

 Pythagoras taught that the number three was the first true number.
 It is the first number to form a geometrical figure, the triangle.
-Three is the number of time, described as past, present and future.
-There is also birth, life and death or the beginning, middle and end of time.
-There are also three primary colours, being red, blue and yellow.
+Three is the number of times, described as past, present and future.
+There are also birth, life and death or the beginning, middle and end of time.
+There are also three primary colours, red, blue and yellow.

-But where does this fascination of number three originate?
+But where does this fascination with number three originate?
 In Christianity, the significance of the number three seems to stem from the Holy Trinity which represents divine wholeness, completeness and perfection.
 Number three was used to put a divine stamp of completion on any important event or idea mentioned in the bible.
 You will find no shortage of examples.
 Starting with “On the third day…” to the “Three Wise Men”.
 God is given three attributes: omniscience, omnipresence and omnipotence.
-Those who study yoga may recognise the use of Om.
+Those who study yoga may recognise that all these words begin with Om.

 It is not just Christianity where the number three is significant.
 Three is the holy number for the Trimurti in Hinduism which is the holy trinity of Brahma, Vishnu and Shiva.
 We also find the number three in the Buddhist Tiratana.
 Known as the Three Jewels of Buddhism, the three circles are symbolic for The Buddha, The Dharma (his teachings) and Sangha (his followers).